m4rkw/linux-server-hardening-guide/README.md

 2. Threat model.
 Decide what level of attacks you care about defending against and which you're not going to worry about.
 If you're running a test nodejs server on a tiny vps and have no sensitive data on it at all, you probably don't need to try to defend against the potential for a nation-state attack.

 3. Security is always a trade-off with convenience.
 Before securing a system decide how much inconvenience you're willing to tolerate in the name of security.
 Yubikeys are powerful tools but they're also hassle to use.

+4. This is a living document and PRs are very welcome.

+## Basics

+These are things that you should *always* even if you don't care a lot about the security of the system.

+1. Turn off unnecessary internet-facing services.
+2. Use a basic ingress firewall like iptables.
+3. Use ssh keys for authentication rather than passwords.
+4. Don't run ssh on tcp/22, use a random high-number port instead.